sdaqo/anipy-cli/docs/getting-started-api/examples/myanimelist.md

 1. Those functions may throw a [MyAnimeListError][anipy_api.error.MyAnimeListError] when auth fails, wrap them in a try/except.
-2. Please note that that currently no complex oauth autentication scheme is implemented, this client uses the client id of the official MyAnimeList android app, this gives us the ability to login via a username/password combination.
+2. Please note that that currently no complex oauth authentication scheme is implemented, this client uses the client id of the official MyAnimeList android app, this gives us the ability to login via a username/password combination.
 If you pass your own client id you will not be able to use the